TJXStyles/mark-media-plugin/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Here is a short description of the plugin.
-This should be no more than 150 characters.
-No markup here.
+Plugin for the most commonly used functions used in all Mark Media/New Realms projects.

 == Description ==
+This plugin should be install for all projects to make developing themes more efficiently.

 == Installation ==

-This section describes how to install the plugin and get it working.
+Installtion instructions

 e.g.

 1. Upload `mark-media-plugin.php` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates
+1. Place `<?php do_action('mark-media-plugin'); ?>` in your templates

 == Frequently Asked Questions ==